derriqo/Taste-Maker/README.md

 ---
 To run this project, please follow the following instructions.
 -   Get access to the internet
 -   Sign into your github pages.
 Set up would require access to github pages; the webpage uses an index file linked on github pages.
-This would require membership and access to the Adino Olago repository.
+This would require membership and access to the Derriqo repository.
--   Search for Derriko on github and select the ,Quiz repository.
+-   Search for derriqo on the github pages and select the Taste-Maker repository.
 -   Git-hub Webpage is linked to the title of the file.

 ## Behaviour Driven Development